 - 1. Declaration for Default or Uncontested Dissolution or Legal Separation (Judicial Council Form FL-170). - 2.
-Request to Enter Default (Judicial Council Form FL-165) with a copy and a stamped envelope for Respondent, or Appearance, Stipulations and Waivers (Judicial Council Form FL-130) as appropriate. - 3.
-Judgment (Judicial Council Form FL-180) with any attachments: original and copies if hard copies are requested. - 4.
-Notice of Entry of Judgment (Judicial Council Form FL-190): original and two (2) copies with two (2) envelopes addressed to the parties (or the attorneys of record) of sufficient size and with proper postage for the return of a copy of the Judgment and any attachments.
-The return address should be that of the Court Clerk.
+Request to Enter Default (Judicial Council Form FL-165).
+In lieu of providing a stamped envelope for Respondent, the party may pay an additional court eCourt fee to authorize the court to provide the envelope on their behalf, or Appearance, Stipulations and Waivers (Judicial Council Form FL-130) as appropriate. - 3.
+Judgment (Judicial Council Form FL-180) with any attachments- - 4.
+Notice of Entry of Judgment (Judicial Council Form FL-190). - 5.
+Copies of the judgment and any attachments or supporting documents will be returned electronically.

-[Rule 6.26 adopted effective 5/1/98; amended and renumbered effective 1/1/22; amended 7/1/24]
+[Rule 6.26 adopted effective 5/1/98; amended and renumbered effective 1/1/22; amended 7/1/24, amended 7/1/25]